-1.19 The study demonstrates that most of the development proposed by the Local Plan is viable and deliverable taking account of the cost impacts of the policies proposed by the plan and the requirements for viability assessment set out in the NPPF.
-It is further considered that an additional margin exists, beyond a reasonable return to the landowner and developer to accommodate modest CIL charges.
+- 1.19 The study demonstrates that most of the development proposed by the Local Plan is viable and deliverable taking account of the cost impacts of the policies proposed by the plan and the requirements for viability assessment set out in the NPPF subject to differential Affordable Housing policy targets tested in the study.
+It is further considered that significant additional margin exists, beyond a reasonable return to the landowner and developer to accommodate CIL charges dependent on the level of Affordable Housing and S106 contribution required by the Plan. - 1.20 The results of the contribution combination test at: